dmitriiivashko/frontend-boilerplate/README.md

 ## Installation

-- Clone git repository
-- Remove `.git` folder
-- `bundle install`
-- `npm install`
+- `npm install -g frot`
+- `frot [path]`

 ## Folder Structure

-The demo project homepage contains a detailed project structure explaination.
+The demo project homepage contains a detailed project structure explanation.
 See development section to learn how to build and see the homepage.

 ## Development